SAP/abap-file-formats/docs/json.md

 is used.

 ### Always Shown Fields
-Normally, if an ABAP object is serialized, only the components of the corresponding type with a non-initial value are written to the `.json` file.
+Normally, if an ABAP object is serialized, only the components of the corresponding type with a non-initial value are written to the JSON data file.
 If a component shall be shown regardless to its value, the annotation
 ```abap
 "! $showAlways
 ```
 is added.
 Note that also the `$required` annotation leads to such a behavior.

 ### Default Values
-To ensure that only components whose value is not equal to a specific default value are written to the schema, the annotation
+To set the `default` for a component of the JSON schema, the annotation
 ```abap
 "! $default
 ```